 Wondering how to get to Skiathos?
 There are numerous options available to you, depending on where you are travelling from.

 Little Skiathos is the most popular island in the Sporades archipelago in Northeastern Aegean.
-It is often referred to as being the “boomerang island” on account of how many people visit, fall in love with the island and come back, again and again, each year.
+It is often referred to as the “boomerang island” on account of how many people visit, fall in love with the island and come back, again and again, each year.

 Fortunately, there are various ways to get to this beloved Greek island – both internationally and domestically within Greece.
+This guide will discuss all of the various options so that you can decide which one is the best for you.

 How to Get to Skiathos from Overseas